 3. Liability under the Contract

-(b) The Carrier shall under no circumstances be liable for consequential damages or losses including damages for delay.
+(b) The Carrier shall under no circumstances be liable for consequential damages or losses including damages for delay and/or truck or rail or barge demurrage or detention of any kind.
 In the event that the Carrier is held to be liable for damage or loss other than damage to the cargo, such liability shall in any event be limited to the freight covered by this Bill of Lading or to the limitation amount determined by sub-clause 3(a) or Special Clause B, whichever is lesser.

 (c) The aggregate liability of the Carrier and/or any of his servants, agents or independent contractors under this Contract shall, in no circumstances, exceed the limits of liability for the total loss of the cargo under sub-clause 3(a) or, if applicable, the Special Clauses.